In a crisis, you can gain clarity with a CX mindset.

 It’s important to recognize that what these tools were built on likely have shifted – and shifted rapidly.
 In times of global uncertainty, businesses can’t take anything as “known” anymore, so you have to re-evaluate how to set up your systems to be more flexible than ever.
 Leaders have to ask the hard questions and do the work to understand what’s different and what’s the same.
 The goal is to identify the full range of your customer and employee needs – and the information and support that you can provide to meet the most expectations.
 Doing this is a way to effectively shift from communication that merely expresses concern to actions and messaging that deliver solutions to customers and employees in need.

-During a crisis, there are still tangible actions you can take to realign and even redefine your customer experience.
+During a crisis, there are still tangible actions you can take to improve and even redefine your customer experience.
 In crisis mode, decisions made the day before – or even just hours ago – may have to be adapted in the face of new circumstances.
 Recognizing and adapting to the new normal, understanding yourself as a leader and being closely connected to your evolving customers and employees provide the foundation for a positive customer experience, even in the face of uncertainty and an ever-changing environment.

 If you’re seeking to revisit and redefine your customer experience, contact Lexico.